Family and Children

 The judge will look at many things when deciding legal decision-making and parenting time, here are some of the considerations:

-Here is a full list of all considerations a judge may take when deciding legal decision-making and parenting time in Arizona.
+Here is a list of considerations a judge may take when deciding custody (legal decision-making and parenting time) in Arizona.

 Visit AZCourtHelp.org to find forms, information, and courthouse locations for filing for custody (legal decision-making and parenting time) in Arizona.